 Proposals 5, 6 and 7 are independent of each other, and changes to the Current Bylaws will only be made to the extent any or all such proposals are approved by stockholders.
 Approval of any amendment pursuant to Proposals 5, 6 and 7 also constitutes approval by the stockholders of the Amended Bylaws, which will only include the amendments approved by the stockholders.
-For example, if Proposal 5 and Proposal 6 are not approved by stockholders, but this Proposal 7 is approved by stockholders, we will not make the amendments to Sections 1.12(c)(1)(l)(iv), 2.2, 2.4(d), 3.3 and 4.1, the second sentence of Section 3.4, and the second and third sentences of Section 7.7(a) (or delete the text of the final three sentences of Section 2.4(b) and the final three sentences of Section 1.12(c)(1)(l)(iv), 1.2, 1.3, 1.4, 1.8, 1.12(c) (excluding Section 1.12(c)(1)(l)(iv)), the first sentence of Section 2.4(b), the first sentence of Section 2.4(c), 2.8, 3.1 and 7.3, the first sentence of Section 3.4 and the fir
+For example, if Proposal 5 and Proposal 6 are not approved by stockholders, but this Proposal 7 is approved by stockholders, we will not make the amendments to Sections 1.12(c)(1)(i)(i), 2.2, 2.4(d), 3.3 and 4.1, the second sentence of Section 3.4, and the second and third sentences of Section 7.7(a) (or delete the text of the final three sentences of Section 2.4(b) and the final three sentences of Section 1.12(c)(1)(i)(i)), the first sentence of Section 3.4 and the first sentence of Section 1.12(c)(1)(i)(i)), the first sentence of Section 3.4 and the first sentence of Section 7.7(a) described in Proposal 5 or the amendments to Section 3.4 and the first sentence of Section 3.4 and the first sentence of Section 7.7(a) described in Proposal 6, notwithstanding the language included in Appendices C and D to this proxy statement.